Bedtime Routine for Toddlers: What Actually Works

 One practical alternative: if you currently use a tablet for bedtime stories, Gremmy Tales stories can also be printed at home for free — making them an easy screen-free option for the final 10 minutes of the routine.

-What to Do When the Routine Breaks Down
+What Should I Do When the Bedtime Routine Breaks Down?

 Travel, illness, holidays, and general toddler chaos will inevitably disrupt the routine.
 A few things to keep in mind: